 On April 28, 2008, Avista submitted its Revised Application pursuant to Order No. 30471.
+The Revised Application purports to incorporate certain changes to the pilot program agreed to during the March 2008 public workshop as well as subsequent correspondence between the parties.

-On July 15, 2008, the matter was fully submitted for the Commission's consideration under its Rules for Modified Procedure.
+This matter is now fully submitted for the Commission's consideration under its rules for Modified Procedure.
 IDAPA 31.01.01.201-.204.